wp-plugins/mailchimp-for-wp/readme.txt

 **What is MailChimp?**

 MailChimp for WordPress is a plugin that connects your WordPress site to MailChimp, so you will need to have a MailChimp account first.
 MailChimp is a newsletter service that allows you to send out email campaigns to a list of email subscribers.
-MailChimp is absolutely free for lists up to 2000 subscribers, which is why MailChimp is the go-to choice for small businesses or starting entrepreneurs.
+MailChimp is absolutely free for lists up to 2000 subscribers, which is why it is the go-to choice for small businesses or starting entrepreneurs.
 That doesn't mean MailChimp is not a great choice for bigger businesses though.

-If you do not yet have a MailChimp account, [registering for MailChimp is 100% free and only takes you about 30 seconds](https://mc4wp.com/out/mailchimp).
+If you do not yet have a MailChimp account, [creating one is 100% free and only takes you about 30 seconds](https://mc4wp.com/out/mailchimp).

 == Installation ==